Plan Availability: Site Builder is an optional add-on to all plans.

 These settings allow you toggle on and off various display options and are unique to each theme.
 Expedition includes the following custom settings:

 This setting intelligently derives shades of your chosen text colour (see text colour setting above for more information) to be used in your footer.
 This setting gives you three options to choose from: light, shade and dark.
 The light option will apply a white to the background colour.
 The shade option will apply a lighter shade of your chosen text colour for the background and text.
 The dark option will use your chosen text colour as the background and white as the text colour.

-When enabled, a search link will appear in your site’s header, allowing users to search for an item by date from anywhere on your site.
+When enabled, a search link will appear in your site’s header, allowing users to search for an item or product by date from anywhere on your site.
 When disabled, the search link will be hidden.

 Similar to the footer, this setting intelligently derives shades of your chosen text colour (see text colour setting above for more information) to be used in your header.
 Based on the text colour you choose, the header style setting gives you three options: light, accent and inverted.
 The light option will apply a white to the background and use your selected text colour for text.
 The accent option will use your chosen primary colour as the background and use white for the text.
 The inverted option will use your chosen secondary colour as the background and also use white for the text.

 When enabled, Expedition supports the use of retina logo images.
 If this setting is disabled and you try to use a retina logo, the image you’ve uploaded will display at its natural dimensions.
 A retina logo should be twice the size of the recommended dimensions of 600px wide x 375px tall.

 We looked earlier at how you can change the fonts and colour scheme of your website with a few simple clicks.
 If design isn’t your forte, then Expedition comes with two presets that adjust the fonts and colours for you.
 The elements of each preset are designed to be complementary to each other and provide your website with a couple of different looks.

 Steps to Change Website Preset